NRRA Board Vice President

 Brian has been the manager of the Salisbury/Sharon (CT) Transfer Station since 2007.
 At that time Salisbury & Sharon were seeking design ideas to be used in the construction of a new transfer station.
 Since then Brian has been active in the NRRA, CT Department of Energy & Environmental Protection’s Solid Waste Advisory Committee and CT Product Stewardship Council.
 In 2012 he was appointed by Gov. Malloy to be a member of the Modernizing Recycling Working Group.

 Brian has been active in the community for many years.
 He was a member of the Salisbury Board of Education for 9 years.
 Brian has also been a volunteer with Salisbury Volunteer Ambulance Service for over ten years.

-Public Works Director, Town of Meredith, NH
+Public Works Supervisor, Town of Lee, NH

 Contract & Procurement Manager, CT Resources Recovery Authority